Steve Latshaw

-Steve Latshaw (b 1959) is an American screenwriter, producer and director.
+Steve Latshaw (b.
+1959) is an American screenwriter, producer and director.
 He has written a number of films for Jim Wynorski and Fred Olen Ray.

 He began his career working in television.
 He started making films with Fred Olen Ray in Florida.
 He moved to Hollywood in 1995.

+Latshaw is the author and director of various horror and B movies.
+He has also occasionally appeared in films he worked on, for minor roles or cameos.

+In 2023, Latshaw was working on Corriganville, a TV series project whose filming was to take place at Corriganville Movie Ranch.